Net worth: how to calculate and track your business finances

 What is net worth?

-Business net worth is the total value of your assets minus your liabilities.
-This calculation shows your company's financial health at any given moment.
+Business net worth is the total value of everything your business owns minus everything it owes.
+This single number reveals your company's financial health at any given moment.

 Net worth = Assets – Liabilities

-Positive net worth means your assets exceed your liabilities, signalling financial stability and growth potential.
+• Positive net worth: Your assets exceed your liabilities, signalling financial stability and growth potential.

 Why net worth is important for small businesses